-With the methods above, either single objects can be instantiated, or all objects together.
-But in a lot of cases, a set of objects is needed, based on certain selection criteria.
+In a lot of cases, a set of objects is needed, based on certain selection criteria.
 This can be done by using this method.
-As argument, a fragment of SQL code is expected, that can be used as a WHERE clause in a SELECT statement.
-For example would select all persons with an age between 20 and 45 years, assuming that the person class has an attribute age.
-The SQL code has to be valid, otherwise the database will return an error.
+As argument, a fragment of SQL code is expected, that is a legal WHERE clause in a SELECT statement.
+For example selects all persons with an age between 20 and 45 years, assuming that the person class has an attribute age.
+The SQL code has to be valid, otherwise the DBMS will return an error.
 Only values from the corresponding table (person in this case) can be tested in the clause.